overextended/oxmysql/transaction.md

 # Transactions

-A transaction executes multiple queries and commit them only if all succeed.
-If one fails, none of the queries are commited.
+A transaction executes multiple queries and commits them only if all succeed.
+If one fails, none of the queries are committed.
 The return value is a `boolean`, which is the result of the transaction.

 ## Usage